L-Benjamin/rush-nnue/README.md

 pipenv install
 ```

-You can then follow the below steps to prepare the dataset and start training your nets.
+You can then prepare the dataset and start training your nets.

 ### Preparing the dataset

-Follow the below steps to prepare a dataset for training your very own NNUE:
+Follow the below steps to prepare a dataset for training your very own NNUE.
+Please read all the instructions before executing the scripts.
 1. Fetch a PGN archive on [lichess.org open database](https://database.lichess.org/).
 DO NOT EXTRACT IT!
 In the following example, I am using the July 2021 archive.
 I can't guarantee anything if you are using data from another source.

 2. (If using pipenv) Enter the virtual python environnement with: